logicdavid/wikidata-public/README.md

 ### Running these notebooks

-These notebooks contains the exact code we used to create wikidata items for a small subset of our corpus.
+These notebooks contain almost the exact code we used to create wikidata items for a small subset of our corpus.
 As such, you will have to make adaptations before it makes sense to run it.
-For one thing, to edit you will have to be logged into you own account with the proper permissions, see next section.
+To edit you will have to be logged into you own account with the proper permissions, see next section.
-The code has been altered now so that attempts to run it will be directed at the wikidata test instance.
-But even to test it and make edits there

 ### Obtaining a bot